 Autoliv (ALV) Receives a Hold from Kepler Capital

-Kepler Capital analyst Alexandre Raverdy maintained a Hold rating on Autoliv (ALV) on February 21 and set a price target of $75.00.
-The company’s shares closed last Monday at $73.57.
+Kepler Capital analyst Alexandre Raverdy maintained a Hold rating on Autoliv (ALV) yesterday and set a price target of $75.00.
+The company’s shares closed last Monday at $68.75.

+According to TipRanks.com, Raverdy is a 1-star analyst with an average return of -3.3% and a 20.0% success rate.
+Raverdy covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Daimler.

+Autoliv has an analyst consensus of Hold, with a price target consensus of $80.13.

 See today’s analyst top recommended stocks >>